ericgassel/VolleyComps-2.0/backend/src/README.md

 - can return multiple columns by request, along with the relavent unique ids
 ---------------------------------------------------------------------------

-PLEASE NOTE, there are usage limits for the google sheets API.
+PLEASE NOTE, there are usage limits for the google sheets API (how frequently it can be used).
 Here is a quick overview:

 Read requests:
 - Per day per project:	Unlimited
 - Per minute per project:	300
 - Per minute per user per project:	60

 Write requests:
 - Per day per project:	Unlimited
 - Per minute per project:	300
 - Per minute per user per project:	60